 What is artificial intelligence?

 Artificial intelligence (AI) is a branch of computer science that focuses on creating intelligent machines that can think and act like humans.
 AI systems are designed to learn from their environment, recognize patterns, and make decisions based on the data they receive.
-AI has been used in various fields such as healthcare, finance, Banking, Logistics and more.
-It has the potential to revolutionize how we interact with technology and automate mundane tasks.
-AI can help us solve complex problems faster and more accurately than ever before.
+One significant area where AI has been making a notable impact is AI in healthcare.
+By leveraging AI, healthcare providers can enhance diagnostic accuracy, optimize treatment plans, and improve patient outcomes.

 What can AI do in healthcare?